 The Society aims to restore the Merchant Navy locomotive 21c11 / 35011 to her original as built condition complete with air smooth casing and Bulleids unique chain driven valve gear.
 Retro-converting a Merchant Navy has long been debated since the days of Barry Scrap Yard with 11 of the 30 members of the class surviving the cutters torch.
 General Steam Navigation went to Barry in June 1966 with most of her running gear missing and critically no crank axle.
 This has put GSN in a rather unique position compared to her sisters as the cost of restoring her to either rebuilt or original condition are fairly similar.
 We are recreating the missing link in preservation.

 We endeavour to promote education in technology and engineering associated with the preservation and restoration of hertiage steam.

-You can help with the restoration of 21c11 / 35011 back to her original condition as Bulleid intended in a number of ways ranging from becoming a member, being a Shareholder, Sponsorship, volunteering, for details on our latest campaign check out our Just Giving page here or by making donations, click here for more details on ways to get involved.
+You can help with the restoration of 21c11 / 35011 back to her original condition as Bulleid intended in a number of ways ranging from becoming a member, being a Shareholder, Sponsorship, volunteering, for details on our latest campaigns check out our Funding Campaigns page here or by making donations, click here for more details on ways to get involved.